 Like so many other things such as hand-written letters and thank you cards, sending postcards has become a lost art.
 I’m not exactly sure why that is, but at the same time I am pretty sure it has a lot to do with the age of technology.
-With Facebook, Twitter, Instagram, and Google+ alike, wait – not so much Google+ cuz there’s nothing going on over there – it’s not hard to understand why taking the time to write a postcard, address it, adhere a stamp and mail it on its way, has taken a back seat to text messages and emails.
+With Facebook, Twitter, Instagram, and Google+ alike, wait – not so much Google+ cuz there’s nothing going on over there.
+It’s not hard to understand why.
+It takes time to write a postcard, address it, adhere a stamp and mail it on its way.
+The process has taken a back seat to text messages and emails.

 Today’s society, as we all know, is all about the hurried fulfillment of right now and how fast can it happen?
 Remember the good old days of, “Having a wonderful time, wish you were here?”